 sudo apt install software-properties-common apt-transport-https curl

-To enable 32-bit architecture support, run the following command:
+To activate 32-bit architecture support, execute the command below:

 sudo dpkg --add-architecture i386